 I have written three books for kids under the pen name Lisa Kiddo:

-Spy & Spy and The Great Gold Scoop (6 – 9 yrs) only available in Swedish (book and audio)
+Spy & Spy and The Great Gold Scoop (6 – 9 yrs) only available in Swedish (book & audio)

-Flisan and Myran are two small girls enjoying their first summer break, when they discover nobblers lurking in the neighborhood.
-There is this weird man in the graveyard, writing things in his little notebook, and the lady in a yellow jacket, running around in the woods behind their farm, pretending to be mushrooming.
+Flisan and Myran are two little girls enjoying their first summer vacation when they discover that there are nobblers lurking in the neighborhood.
+There’s that strange man in the graveyard who writes things in his little notebook, and the woman in the yellow jacket who walks around in the woods behind their yard pretending to pick mushrooms.

-Spy & Spy and The Hatmaker’s Secret (6 – 9 yrs) only available in Swedish ( audio)
+Spy & Spy and The Hatter’s Secret (6 – 9 yrs) only available in Swedish ( audio)

-The August moon shines on four kids sneaking through the woods.
-Who are they, and where are they going?
-Isn’t it Myran and Flisan behind those trees?
+The August moon shines on four children creeping through the forest.
+Who are they and where are they going?
+Are they not Myran and Flisan behind the trees?
 Yes, indeed, and they’re together with the twins Aston and Mats.
-They are on the best riding camp in the world, and they have found nobblers in the little village.
+They’re on the best riding camp in the world and have found nobblers in the small village.

-Who is the strange hatmaker Hansson, and what is he doing in his cellar?
-And who is the thief, who seems to wonder the same?
-Spy & Spy saddle up and gallop straight into the adventure without a second thought!
+Who’s the strange hatter Hansson, and what’s he doing in his cellar?
+And who’s the thief who seems to be wondering the same thing?
+Spy & Spy saddle up and gallop into adventure without hesitation!

 Foul Play at High Chaparral (12 – 15 yrs) only available in Swedish (book)

-Four children spend a couple of days at the western amusement park High Chaparral in Småland, watching the Ranch Horse Classic western show and having a good time in the park, when odd things start to happen.
-Who is the man with the dog lurking in the most unexpected places?
-And what is going on with those lone, pale children the old trapper Gus is telling them about?
-Is it just a ghost story, or are they really there?
+Four kids spend a few days at the Western amusement park High Chaparral in Småland, Sweden.
+They’re watching the western show Ranch Horse Classic and having a good time at the park when strange things start happening.
+Who’s the man with the dog who lurks in the most unexpected places?
+And what’s it about the lonely, pale children that old Trapper Gus tells them about?
+Is it just a ghost story, or do they really exist?

-With their minds set to solve the mysteries, the children end up in an adventure far more dangerous than they had ever bargained for.
+Determined to solve the riddles, the kids get into an adventure that’s far more dangerous than they ever expected.